 Preliminary, and for informational use only.
 Do not use as a plan for your CNC machine!

 For clarity, I have not specified the wiring to the axis modules.
 Each axis module requires servo DC and ground from the DC supply and Geckodrive step/dir signals from the Smoothstepper.
-The wiring of an individual axis module is covered on the axis module page.

 Some points to call out on this schematic: